redhat-cap-exchange/my-thai-star-guides/setup.md

   $ oc login {{OPENSHIFT_CONSOLE_URL}}

-You may see the following output:

-  The server uses a certificate signed by an unknown authority.
-  You can bypass the certificate check, but any data you send to the server could be intercepted by others.
-  Use insecure connections? (y/n):

-Enter in `*Y*` to use a potentially insecure connection.
-The reason you received this message is because we are using a self-signed certificate for this workshop, but we did not provide you with the CA certificate that was generated by OpenShift.
-In a real-world scenario, either OpenShift's certificate would be signed by a standard CA (eg: Thawte, Verisign, StartSSL, etc.) or signed by a corporate-standard CA that you already have installed on your system.

 Congratulations, you are now authenticated to the OpenShift server.

 OpenShift ships with a web-based console that will allow users to perform various tasks via a browser.
 To get a feel for how the web console works, open your browser and go to [OpenShift Web Console]({{ OPENSHIFT_CONSOLE_URL }}){:target="_blank"}.

 The first screen you will see is the authentication screen.
 Enter your username and password (`$OPENSHIFT_USER @ $OPENSHIFT_PASSWORD`) and then log in.
 After you have authenticated to the web console, you will be presented with a